 - Personal identification (ID) numbers — license, social security, state ID cards, passports

-Lawmakers around the globe set stricter guidelines for collecting, using, and securely storing this type of information about your users because of the vulnerable nature of the data.
+Some laws set stricter guidelines for collecting, using, and securely storing this type of information because of the vulnerable nature of the data.

 The Differences Between Personal vs. Sensitive Information

-The differences between personal and sensitive information are subtle, but technically, SPI is a distinct category of personal data that you must treat, store, and handle differently based on privacy laws like the GDPR and the CPRA.
+The differences between personal and sensitive information are subtle, but SPI is technically a distinct category of personal data that you must treat, store, and handle differently based on applicable privacy laws.

-We already mentioned that the legal definition of personal information changes depending on the privacy law, but it typically refers to any data that can be used to directly or indirectly identify a person or household.
+Broadly speaking, personal information refers to any data that can directly or indirectly identify a person or household.

-Personal information can be any of the following details:
+Personal information can include any of the following details:

 - Names